-Take in the must-see, must-do locations in the southern half of Madagascar.
+Take in the essential wildlife locations in the southern half of Madagascar to reveal some of the many different aspects of the island.

-Today you continue southward along the RN7 to Ranomafana, a drive of around 270 kilometres (7 hours).
+Today, continue southward along the RN7 to Ranomafana, a drive of around 270 kilometres taking most of the day.

 Today you continue the drive south along RN7 through the highlands to Fianarantsoa, the capital of the Betsileo tribe.